An easy explanation of the terms frequently used here.

-Esa systems offers different types of mounting adapters (sockets) for the various probe types.
+Esa systems offers different types of mounting adaptors (sockets) for the various probe types.
 Probes with the ending /ST fit into adapter ST1 8mm.
-Probes with the ending /ST2 fit into the adapter ST2.
-Probes with the ending /UN fit into the adapters SUN and UN, and probes with the ending /UNG fit into the adapter UNG.
-Details are explained under the menu item --> Products/Mounting Adapters.
+Probes with the ending /ST2 fit into the adaptor ST2.
+Probes with the ending /UN fit into the adaptors SUN and UN, and probes with the ending /UNG fit into the adaptor UNG.
+Details are explained under the menu item --> Products/Mounting Adaptors.

 - Pitot Tube

 A Pressure Probe (according to Henri Pitot) is a probe for measuring the Total Pressure.
 A simple Pressure Probes is often combined with a Static Pressure Probe in order to be able to measure velocities.
 Its most famous representative is the Prandtl Probe.

 - a) the simple Pressure Probe (pitot tube or tailpipe) measures only the Total Pressure